 Driving in Florida can sometimes be one of the most frustrating parts of the week.
-People who cut you off, daily accidents on the bridges, and aggressive drivers who would benefit from a couple of meditation sessions.
+The road is full of people who cut you off, daily accidents on the bridges, and aggressive drivers who would benefit from a couple of meditation sessions.
 It’s dangerous for everyone, and even more so for motorcyclists.
 It’s no wonder the Sunshine State has one of the highest accident rates in the country.

-When it comes to traffic laws, everyone is familiar with the basics – stop signs, yield signs, traffic cams, and patrol cars hiding in the bushes are all there to remind us that, as drivers, we all have responsibilities to ensure traffic safety.
-But what about motorcyclists?
+When it comes to traffic laws, everyone is familiar with the basics – like stop signs, yield signs, and traffic lights.
+Every vehicle on the road is responsible for ensuring traffic safety.
+But, what about motorcyclists?
 Are there any specific laws that apply to them?

 What are the Motorcycle Laws in Florida?

 The same way you need to study traffic rules before obtaining a driver’s license, Florida requires motorcyclists to study motorcycle laws.
 Once you pass the Basic Rider Course (BRC), your driver’s license will have a motorcycle endorsement.
 If you fail the examination, you’ll incur a $5 fee for each subsequent time you have to take it, to be deposited into the Highway Safety Operating Trust Fund.

 Unlike motor vehicles with four wheels, motorcyclists are not required to carry liability insurance in the state of Florida when registering a motorcycle.
 However, if they’re involved in a car crash, they will be held financially responsible and penalties may be involved.
 As such, it’s suggested that motorcyclists obtain personal injury protection (PIP) for a minimum of $20,000 in total bodily injury and $10,000 to cover property damage.